Molecular Neuroscience

 Stefany received her BEng in Electrical and Electronics Engineering, from the University of Southampton in 2020.
 She then completed MRes in Sensor Technologies at the University of Cambridge.
 She is currently a final-year PhD student, studying the role of brain cholesterol in neurodegenerative diseases by fabricating biosensors from organic electrochemical transistors.

 Sofia is a PhD student between the group and AstraZeneca.
-Her background is in chemistry and bioinformatics and her PhD involves investigating cellular responses to drug exposure using advanced microscopy techniques and machine learning.
+Her background is in chemistry and bioinformatics and her PhD involves investigating cellular responses to drug exposure using deep learning and advanced microscopy techniques.

 Rohan joined the unit in 2022 as a PhD student.
-His work focuses on using human brain organoids to study Amyotrophic lateral sclerosis (ALS), a neurological disease that affects the neurons responsible for controlling voluntary muscle movement.
+His work focuses on human brain organoids to study Huntington’s disease, a neurodegenerative disease that affects neurons resulting in progressive psychiatric, cognitive, and motor symptoms.

 Jakob graduated with a BSc in Physics from LMU Munich.
 After completing the MPhil in Biotechnology at the University of Cambridge, he is now a PhD student using machine learning to study neuronal activity and brain elasticity.

 Jieni studied bioengineering at Imperial College with a year abroad at ETH, then worked as a research assistant in the department of PDN.
-Jieni joined the sensor CDT in 2022 and completed a research project in MNG studying the local field potential of rat primary neurons in the presence of Tau.
+Jieni is currently a PhD student in the group studying FUS-ALS using iPSC motor neuron system.

-Sulay is a second-year PhD student with a background in Electrical Engineering.
-After completing the MPhil in Biotechnology at the University of Cambridge, his work now focuses on integrating microelectrode arrays and microfluidics with disease models to investigate amyloid-beta pathology in Alzheimer’s Disease.
+Sulay is a third-year PhD student with a background in Electrical Engineering.
+After completing the MPhil in Biotechnology at the University of Cambridge, his work now focuses on studying the effects of amyloid-beta on the interactions between glial cells and neurons in a tri-culture model of Alzheimer’s Disease.

 Prior to joining the Molecular Neuroscience Group, Josiah completed my undergraduate (MChem) degree in Chemistry at Loughborough University, UK, with a year abroad at Curtin University, Australia, and his post-graduate master's degree in Nanoscience & Nanotechnology at the University of Cambridge, UK.